 1. Little Navajo Falls

-It’s also called New Navajo Falls or Upper Navajo Falls.
-This is the first set of falls you will see on the way to the campground from Supai.
+Little Navajo Falls, aka New Navajo Falls or Upper Navajo Falls, are the first set of falls you see from Supai to the campground.

-This one was a little confusing.
-Due to recent floods in 2008, the 70 ft Navajo Falls was destroyed and multiple falls have been created.
+This one was confusing to find.
+The 2008 floods destroyed the 70-foot Navajo Falls and created multiple falls in its place.
 Some people refer to them as Upper and Lower Navajo Falls, but the only one notated by a sign there refers to them as Little Navajo Falls.
 Either way, they are beautiful and worth exploring.

 2. Lower Navajo Falls / Rock Falls